shawnfusco/pennsbury-village-rental/README.md

 # Rent vs Sell Calculator

-Interactive HTML calculator that compares keeping/renting your property vs selling and investing the proceeds.
+Interactive calculator comparing keeping/renting your property vs selling and investing proceeds.
+Includes mortgage payment calculator.

+## What It Does
+- **Rent vs Sell**: Compare scenarios over 1-30 years with real-time charts
+- **Mortgage Calculator**: Calculate monthly payments and payment breakdowns
+- **Interactive Controls**: Sliders for all variables with instant updates

 ## Files
-- `calc.html` - The calculator (open in browser)
+- `calc.html` - Main calculator (open in browser)
 - `PROJECT_SUMMARY.md` - Project overview
+- `LICENSE` - GPL v3 license
+- `README.md` - This file

 ## Usage
-Open `calc.html` in a web browser.
+Open `calc.html` in any web browser.
+No installation required.

-## What It Does
-Compares two scenarios over 0-30 years:
-- **Keep & Rent**: Property value + rental cash flow
-- **Sell & Invest**: Sale proceeds invested at market returns

-Uses interactive sliders for rent, expenses, appreciation rates, and time period.

 ## License
-GPL v3 - See LICENSE file for details.
+GPL v3 - Free to use and modify.
+See `LICENSE` for details.

+Copyright (C) 2025 Shawn Fusco